FLYIH/Compai/README.md

 - Generates warm and affectionate answers, making the chatbot feel like a caring conversational partner.
 - Mimics conversational patterns and emotional tones based on the speaker's historical messages.

+#### 6. Telegram Integration:

+Seamlessly integrates with Telegram Bot for user-friendly input and output.

+Allows easy configuration of speaker and user roles using /setspeaker and /setuser commands.

+Real-time messaging with continuous context-awareness.

 ## How It Works
 #### 1. Load Conversation History: